Coronavirus punches €8.3bn hole in public finances

 This compared with a surplus of €900 million this time last year, marking a year-on-year deterioration of €8.3 billion.

-The headline deficit was driven by a large increase in Government spending, which was nearly 30 per cent above profile at €38 billion, reflecting increased spending on health and income supports associated with the virus.
+The headline deficit was driven by a large increase in Government spending, which was 30 per cent up on last year at €38 billion reflecting increased spending in the Departments of Health and Social Protection.

+Social protection spending was 83 per cent or €5.3 billion above profile as a result of increased spending related to the Government’s two wage support schemes for workers affected by the lockdown.

 With consumer activity severely restricted in April and May, VAT receipts also took a battering.
 They were down 22.7 per cent, or €2.2 billion, on the same period last year, reflecting what the Department of Finance described as a “significant decline in personal consumption”.